About Us

 Our Programs

-Portland Indigenous Marketplace offers a variety of community enriching programs like regular newsletters, workshops and fundraising in addition to organizing markets.
+Portland Indigenous Marketplace offers a variety of community enriching programs like regular newsletters, workshops and fundraising in addition to organizing the Indigenous Marketplace events.

 Support

-Please extend your support to Portland Indigenous Marketplace by participating in our markets, contributing to our programs, buying raffle tickets or by directly donating to us.
+Please extend your support to the non profit Portland Indigenous Marketplace by participating in our marketplace events, contributing to the PIM programs, buying raffle tickets or by directly donating to this grassroots non profit.

 Our Artists

-We partner with more than 100 Artists (plus counting).
-Each of the artists are given the opportunity to be a vendor at the markets organized.
+PIM partners with more than 170 Artists (plus).
+Each of the artists are given the opportunity to vend at the Indigenous marketplace events year round.